Sifaldin/volvo-frontend-test/README.md

 The product owner is telling you that you can generate the links to the learn and shop pages of each car by concatating the `id` of the car to the learn (`/learn/`) and shop (`/shop/`) urls.

-Two extra SVG icons are also provided by our designer which are stored under `docs` folder.

 ## Requirements

 - The project is bootstraped using [Next.js](https://nextjs.org/).